 Certificate service provider (CSP) - A certification authority whose relying parties take no special software installation or configuration steps to establish reliance, e.g. a commercial CA or government CA.

-Extended validation - The process of certificate issuance and management defined in [ISSU].
+Extended validation - The process of certificate issuance and management defined in [EVSSL].

 Introduction

-The CABForum has defined minimum requirements for the issuance and management of certificates [ISSU].
+The CA/Browser Forum has defined minimum requirements for the issuance and management of SSL certificates [EVSSL].
 These requirements establish a minimum level of assurance in the information contained in a properly validated certificate.
 Certificates issued in accordance with these requirements are called Extended Validation certificates.
 In order to achieve the expected level of assurance in the certificate contents, the relying application also has to satisfy certain requirements.
 Those requirements are laid out in this document.

 Identifying EV entities